 Help project leaders manage content and users find it

 Devise a scalable project-naming scheme that makes sense in your organization.

 For example, basic structure might be <Department> - <ContentUse>; such as Ops - Production.

 The description you enter when you create a project appears when you hover the pointer over the project thumbnail, as well as on the Project details page.

-After you refine the capabilities for each group in a project, you can lock the project’s permissions.
+After you refine the capabilities for each group in a project, you can lock the project’s permissions, either for the project itself or all projects in the hierarchy.
 Do this on the Default project, too.

 Locking permissions prevents publishers from setting permissions explicitly as part of the publishing process in Tableau Desktop.
 Instead, content inherits permissions set on the project it’s published to, and only administrators and project leaders can set permissions.